METAS of Seventh-day Adventist Colleges

-METAS (Medical Educational Trust Association, Surat) operates as many as 30 schools, colleges, seminaries, hospitals and other healthcare institutions across India.
-There are three senior colleges in the association owned and operated by the Southern Asia Division of the Seventh-day Adventist: METAS Adventist College, Surat; METAS Adventist College, Ranchi; METAS Adventist College, Nuzvid located in Surat, Gujarat; Ranchi, Jharkhand and Nuzvid, Andhra Pradesh respectively.
+METAS (Medical Educational Trust Association, Surat) operates as many as 3 boarding and 2 day schools, colleges, and 3 healthcare institutions across India.
 Courses of study include, but are not limited to: Nursing, Allied Health Professions, Business and Computer Science.
-The system started in 1923 with the founding of METAS Adventist Hospital, Surat as a simple dispensary by missionary Pastor O. W. Lange.
+The system started in 1923 with the founding of METAS Adventist Hospital, Surat a simple dispensary by missionary Pastor O. W. Lange.

 METAS is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.